Country Vet Choice Dog Food receives the Advisor’s lowest rating of 1 star.

 What’s worse, this fat is preserved with BHA, a suspected cancer-causing agent.

-The fifth ingredient is corn distillers grains with solubles, a by-product of the ethanol (bio-fuel) industry.
+The fifth ingredient includes corn distillers grains with solubles, a by-product of the ethanol (bio-fuel) industry.
 This low quality ingredient is frequently found in cattle feed and only rarely used to make pet food.

 The sixth ingredient is poultry by-product meal, a dry rendered product of slaughterhouse waste.
 It’s made from what’s left of slaughtered poultry after all the prime cuts have been removed.